dooco/edwinaz/README.md

 ![mockup](documentation/testing/user-stories/responsive.png)

-Edwinaz is an online multi-vendor ecommerce website for the promotion of homeware good and was created for educational purposes as part of the Code Institute’s portfolio 5 (e-commerce applications) full stack development course.
+Edwinaz is an online multi-vendor ecommerce website for the promotion of homeware goods and was created for educational purposes as part of the Code Institute’s portfolio 5 (e-commerce applications) full stack development course.

 Developed using HTML, CSS, JavaScript and Python on a Django framework.